paulbradshaw/commandline/README.md

 ## Mass converting CSVs using `curl` with the PDFTables API and other APIs

 The [PDFTables API](https://pdftables.com/pdf-to-excel-api) allows you to convert PDFs to CSV, Excel or XML files using `curl` in command line.
 [I've written a brief tutorial here](https://github.com/paulbradshaw/commandline/blob/master/pdfconversionapi.md).

+## Redacting documents before publication

+This is a great one: [CryptoAustralia walk you through using command line to scrub documents of metadata that might compromise sources](https://blog.cryptoaustralia.org.au/2017/05/02/secure-comms-for-journalists/)

 ## Places to practise command line